vikingeducation/project_danebook/README.md

 In the mean time, check out the [blog post I wrote](http://lortza.github.io/2018/01/30/polymorphic-likes.html) about it.

 ### User Authorization
-Since there are a lot of little decision to be made about who gets to do what to what, I implemented user authorization with the help of `gem 'pundit'`.
+Since there are a lot of little decisions to be made about who gets to do what to what, I implemented user authorization with the help of `gem 'pundit'`.
 This keeps all of my policies organized and logical in one tidy spot:

 ```
 /app